Skip to content

 Management rollup for portfolio visibility

-Workflow Rules and Limitations
+Workflow rules and limitations

-For example, if Workspace A "Ready for QA" triggers movement to Workspace B "Backlog," you cannot also have Workspace B "Backlog" trigger movement back to Workspace A "Ready for QA."
-This prevents endless loops where issues bounce back and forth between the same pipeline pair.
+Circular loops using the same pipelines are not supported.
+If Workspace A's Ready for QA triggers movement to Workspace B's Backlog, you cannot also have Workspace B's Backlog trigger movement back to Workspace A's Ready for QA.
+This prevents issues from bouncing endlessly between the same pipeline pair.

 One trigger pipeline can send issues to multiple destination workspaces.
 However, you cannot send one trigger to multiple pipelines within the same destination workspace.
-Each trigger creates one specific destination connection per workspace.

 Users need write permissions to at least one repository in both the source and target workspaces to create or modify workflows.
-Without appropriate permissions, workflow creation will fail even if the interface allows you to attempt configuration.

-Troubleshooting Workflows
+Troubleshooting workflows

-Permission issues: Verify that users have appropriate GitHub repository access in both workspaces.
+Verify that users have appropriate GitHub repository access in both workspaces.
 Workflow automation respects GitHub permissions, so users without proper access won't see automatic issue movement even when workflows are correctly configured.

-Zenhub issue limitations: If issues aren't moving through workflows, verify they're GitHub issues rather than Zenhub issues.
+If issues aren't moving through workflows, verify they're GitHub issues rather than Zenhub issues.
 Only GitHub issues support workflow automation between workspaces.

-Issues not appearing in destination workspace: Confirm that pipeline names haven't been deleted and recreated.
+Confirm that pipeline names haven't been deleted and recreated.
 While renaming pipelines is safe, deleting and recreating them breaks workflow connections and requires you to update the affected workflows.

 FAQ